Creating and managing Investigate studies

 - Click Create investigate study.

 A domain is a set of servers and business drivers that are related to each other.
-For each domain, TrueSight Capacity Optimization extractors poll the related servers and business drivers for data, and store the collected data in the data warehouse.
+For each domain, ETLs poll the related servers and business drivers for data and store the collected data in the data warehouse.

-In the Select system pane, select one or more systems to include in the investigate study, and click Next.
+In the system filter, select the required systems that you want to include in the study.

-Unix/Linux systems and Windows systems do not have any common metric groups; they cannot be selected together.
+Unix/Linux systems and Windows systems do not have any common metric groups.
+Therefore, they cannot be selected together.

 For more information about the available metric groups, see Capacity Agent Metric groups and metrics.

 (Optional) Click further filter the rows on specific metric values and add filter conditions.to

 Select the required metric to be used for filtering the performance and resource utilization data of the selected system.

 For example, a metric CPU Util can be used to filter the performance data of the selected systems and list only that data where CPU Util is greater than 50%.

 Specify the appropriate values in the Operator and Value fields.Examples of operators and values